timescale/docs/timescale-forge/vpc-peering.md

 <img class="main-content__illustration" src="migrate-between-vpcs-confirm.png" alt="Migrate between VPCs confirmation"/>

-Your service will now go through a series of asynchronous operations ultimately resulting in your service being detached from its previous VPC and attached to the new VPC which you selected.
+After confirming the migration, your service will be detached from its previous VPC and attached to the new VPC you selected.

 In the case of VPC to VPC migration, the `Service URL` connection string will not be updated, only the IP address which the DNS name is associated with will be updated.
-Though the connection string does not need to be updated, please provide a few minutes for the DNS record changes to propagate.
+Please provide a few minutes for the DNS record changes to propagate.

 <highlight type="tip">
-When migrating your service between VPCs, ensure that your AWS VPC's security groups allow network access from your AWS VPC to the Forge VPC which your service has been migrated into.
+When migrating your service between VPCs, ensure that your AWS VPC's security groups allow network access from your AWS VPC to the Forge VPC which your service has migrated into.
 Security group configuration was previously covered as part of peering connection setup.
 Double-check to be sure, otherwise you will not be able to connect to your Timescale Forge service.
 </highlight>

 ### Migrate back to public network
-When your service is already attached to a VPC, you have the option to migrate that service back to the public network.
+When your service is already attached to a VPC, you have the option to migrate it back to the public network.

 <img class="main-content__illustration" src="migrate-back-to-public.png" alt="Migrate back to public network"/>